raspberrypilearning/cd-intermediate-unity-sushi/en/step_7.md

 Create another **Empty** and call it "PlayerExplosion".
 --- /task ---

+You can re-use the asteroid explosion sound here, or add one of your own by dragging it into Unity and storing it in the **Assets>Audio** folder.

 --- task ---
-Add an **AudioSource** and add the "DestroyPlayerSound" sound to it.
+Add an **AudioSource** and add the "DestroyAsteroidSound" sound to it.
 --- /task ---

 --- task ---